Printable Invitations & Cards - Which Method and File Type is Best for you?

 Another question we receive is what is OUR recommendation or our favorite way to print?
-The quick, short answer to this is cardstock.
-But cardstock in itself does not automatically guarantee beautiful cards.
-Where and how you are printing on the cardstock will greatly affect how the color comes out and your final result, as well as the quality and weight of the cardstock you are using.
-Our recommendation of course is our own cardstock printing option.
+The quick, short answer to this is our own cardstock printing option.
 We print on the very best, premium, professional-grade, super high quality cardstock from the most reputable and trusted professional printers in the industry.
-The cardstock is heavy, high grade and excellent quality and available in a variety of options such as smooth uncoated, glossy or recycled cardstock.
+The cardstock is heavy, high grade and excellent quality and available in a variety of options such as smooth uncoated, metallic pearl shimmer, or recycled cardstock.
 The printing time is fast, with shipping even faster.
 Our customers LOVE our print quality and turnaround time and have for years, so when asked for our preference, we always recommend having us print and ship.
 It's much less time consuming on your part, so if you are busy and do not want to worry with print files, going to the copy shop, buying your own paper or using your own ink, then our cardstock cards are a perfect solution.

 To help you decide what's best for you and your own needs, we have created this quick reference list to help you choose the file type that's right for you.
-If you still are not sure, feel free to email us anytime with questions before ordering (jenn at inkberrycards dot com).
+If you still are not sure, feel free to email us anytime with questions before ordering.

 For this recommendation list - we are starting with your Preferred Location of Printing: